-I lot of articles have been written about the chosen one trope.
+I lot of articles have been written on the chosen one trope.
 Your average Joe is actually a hero, or the one destined to take down the evil overlord, etc. I don't have much to add to the consensus of WRITE CHOSEN ONES BETTER.
-But there is one thing I have to say, and it … Continue reading My Thoughts On the Chosen One Trope
+But there is one thing I have to say, and it all … Continue reading My Thoughts On the Chosen One Trope

 Motivation.
 This is the driving force in any good story.
 The protagonist has to be motivated to do the THING.
-If the protagonist isn't motivation, they won't do the THING.
+If the protagonist isn't motivated, they won't do the THING.
 Or if they do the THING but aren't motivated, the story won't make a lick of sense.
 There are plenty of ways to give your … Continue reading Thought on How You Write that Motivation to Get Your Protagonist Out the Door.

-Make sure you don't have characters that are wasting everybody's time and taking up oxygen.
+Make sure you don't have characters that are wasting everybody's time and oxygen.
 What I mean is - sometimes characters are put in because they feel necessary.
-Such as: Your MC: people have friends, right?
+Such as: Your MC: People have friends, right?
 Let's give them a friend.
-At School: there are always bullies, right?
+At school: There are always bullies, right?
 Here's a bully.
-At home: They … Continue reading Don’t Have Excess Characters
+At home: They have neighbors, … Continue reading Don’t Have Excess Characters

 Backstory.
 The story before the story.
 Every character has it - but how much do you need of it?
 There are TONS of stuff on developing characters backgrounds....I am to divide character backstory into two schools of thought: What the readers needs What the writer needs We'll start with what the Reader needs.
 ONLY WHAT'S … Continue reading How Much Backstory is Too Much?